gShubham7/Task-Management-App/README.md

 - Add new tasks with title, description, due date, and status (pending/completed).
 - Edit existing tasks including title, description, and due date.
 - Delete tasks.
+- Tasks can be sorted by due date (ascending/descending) and filtered by status (completed/pending).
 - Mark tasks as complete or pending.
 - Responsive design using Tailwind CSS.